-- Applicants are eligible for and suited to join the scheme before applications are submitted. - Payment is only claimed on lands eligible for payment. - Applications are submitted with all required documentation. - Plans are of adequate quality and reflect the current agricultural practices, describe habitat types on the farm and include a management regime that can meet the conservation objectives for the site. - Plans comply with the Terms of the Wildlife Act 1976 and subsequent amendments. - Plans comply with relevant Conservation Management Plans and Commonage Framework Plans if relevant. - Plans comply with the guidelines for appropriate management based on the Conservation Objectives for Natura 2000 site(s).
-Plans comply with available habitat and species management prescriptions as published when available on the www.npws.ie website. - Applicants are aware of and fully understand the obligations they are taking on in the scheme including those obligations under Nitrates Directive Regulations and Cross Compliance requirements.
+- Applicants are eligible for and suited to join the Scheme before applications are submitted. - Payment is only claimed on lands eligible for payment. - Applications are submitted with all required documentation, including relevant shapefiles and data prepared in accordance with the needs of the NPWS. - Plans are of adequate quality and reflect the current agricultural practices, describe habitat types on the farm and include a management regime that can meet the conservation objectives for the site. - Plans comply with the Terms of the Wildlife Act 1976 and subsequent amendments. - Plans comply with relevant Conservation Management Plans and Commonage Framework Plans if relevant. - Plans comply with the guidelines for appropriate management based on the Conservation Objectives for Natura 2000 site(s).
+Plans comply with available habitat and species management prescriptions as published when available on the www.npws.ie website. - Applicants are aware of and fully understand the obligations they are taking on in the Scheme including obligations under the Nitrates Directive Regulations and Cross Compliance requirements.
 Planners should note that if an applicant is unwilling to implement the required changes in management practices, the plan may be found unsuitable and rejected.
-In these circumstances the planner will not be paid. - That applicants understand that their farm may be subject to audits and inspections by the NPWS or their agents.
-That compliance checks are carried out and non-compliance by a participant with their farm plan is reported to the NPWS Agri-Ecology Unit. - Planners have a responsibility to participants to ensure that applications for second and subsequent payments are made in a timely manner. - That the planner ensures that no conflict of interest exists between themselves and the participant. - That applicant's personal data is kept secure and only used for the purpose for which it was collected.
-Planners must comply with all relevant data protection legislation.

-• The NPWS Agri-Ecology Unit are kept informed of any changes to the planner's contact details, e.g. address, phone number, e-mail address etc.
+In these circumstances the planner will only be paid for time invested and as agreed in the planner contract relevant to that farm plan. - That applicants understand that their farm may be subject to audits and inspections by the NPWS or their agents.
+That compliance checks are carried out and non-compliance by a participant with their Farm Plan is reported to the NPWS Agri-Ecology Unit. - Planners have a responsibility to participants to ensure that applications for second and subsequent payments are made in a timely manner. - That the planner ensures that no conflict of interest exists between themselves and the participant. - That applicant's personal data is kept secure and only used for the purpose for which it was collected.
+Planners must comply with all relevant data protection legislation. - The NPWS Agri-Ecology Unit are kept informed of any changes to the planner's contact details, e.g. address, phone number, e-mail address etc.